KansasCityWomeninTechnology/cocktails-worksheets/docs/spa/4service/README.md

 >[!INFO]
 >Why use `ng-container` when `div` worked?
 >
 >The difference is an extra DOM element.
-When using a `div`, a `div` is added to the DOM.
+When using a `div`, the `div` is added to the DOM.
 You'll see this in Chrome DevTools Elements tab.
 But if you use `ng-container`, Angular removes the container from the DOM, so all you see is the elements for the component.
 >
->While we may not see any difference here, depending on other factors of an application or the styles applied to it, you may see a difference.
+>While we may not see any difference in this case, you may see a difference depending on other factors of an application or the applied styles applied.
 >
 >Read more about `<ng-container>` on [Angular's documentation site](https://angular.io/guide/built-in-directives#hosting-a-directive-without-a-dom-element).